What you will need

 - Go to the front of the vehicle.
 Slide your hand under the hood and push the hood release.

-- Lift up the hood and ensure it stays open.
-When applicable use the prop rod to keep the hood open.
+- Lift the hood and ensure it stays open when applicable; uses the prop rod to keep the hood open.

 - Locate the battery in the engine bay.

-- Connect the other end of the red (+) clamp to the positive terminal of the helper car.
+- Connect the other end of the red (+) clamp to the helper car's positive terminal.